-- 1. Cause any open flame or other potential source of ignition such as an electrical switch, vehicle ignition, lighting a match, ringing a doorbell, etc. - 2.
-Come into direct contact with any escaping liquids or gas. - 3.
-Drive into a leak or vapor cloud while leaving the area. - 4.
-Attempt to operate any pipeline valves yourself.
-You may inadvertently route more product to the leak or cause a secondary incident. - 5.
+- 1. Attempt to operate any pipeline valves yourself.
+You may inadvertently route more product to the leak or cause a secondary incident. - 2.
+Cause any open flame or other potential source of ignition such as an electrical switch, vehicle ignition, lighting a match, ringing a doorbell, etc. - 3.
+Come into direct contact with any escaping liquids or gas. - 4.
+Drive into a leak or vapor cloud while leaving the area. - 5.
 Attempt to extinguish a natural gas fire. - 6.
 Use telephones (including cell phones) or anything that could cause a spark. - 7.
 Use e-mail, text, or the Internet to contact the company about a leak. - 8.
-Assume someone else has reported the leak.
+Never assume someone else has reported the leak.